Everyone thinks South Park was the first TV-MA-rated cartoon series to be created for American television; they are also wrong.

-- Narrator: Raven.
+- Narrator: Raven tells the stories.
 In the last episode, she's the main character.

-- No Celebrities Were Harmed: In the episode "Sex Drive", Stern's character design is based off Ralph Bakshi himself.
+- No Celebrities Were Harmed: In the episode "Sex Drive", Stern's character design is based on Ralph Bakshi himself.
 Matthew Flint voices the character, while Bakshi voices another character in the same episode.

-- Spiritual Successor: It is speculated that Spicy City is this for Frank Millerís Sin City series.
+- Spiritual Successor: It is speculated that Spicy City is actually an adaptation for Frank Millers Sin City series.
 There are a few similarities between the two.